 Rachel, a former Big Brother winner, took to Instagram on Sunday to share her big pregnancy news.
 She and Brendon, who also competed on Big Brother and raced around the world with Rachel on two seasons of The Amazing Race, already share a four-year-old daughter, Adora Borealis.

 "OH Baby!!!
 WELCOME BRENCHEL BABY #2!
 Happy Mother's Day!
 We have a lot to celebrate this year.
 As a mom it's my day to celebrate Adora & OMG baby #2!!"
-Rachel captioned a family photo in which they were celebrated the new baby with white and yellow balloons outdoors.
+Rachel captioned a family photo in which they were celebrating the new baby with white and yellow balloons outdoors.

 In the photo, Rachel was gently cupping her noticeable baby bump in a floral-print dress.

 "I can't believe I'm pregnant!
 We've been trying for a while to have another...
 Did you know that the 2-3 days before ovulation are when you have the best chance of getting pregnant ladies?!
 That's a short window!!"
 Rachel continued.

 She added, "I can't wait for what this pregnancy has in store for us!!!!"

 Rachel, 35, and Brendon, 39, welcomed Adora in April 2016, and now Adora is going to have a sibling.